Kriminalpolizei (Nazi Germany): 1939–1943 period

 Towns with over 10,000 residents having a municipal police department were obliged to have a municipal criminal investigation division (Gemeindekriminalpolizeiabteilung).
 It was supervised by the nearest Kripo-Stelle.

-Field Organization 1943–1945
+1943–1945 period

 From 1943 all municipal criminal investigation divisions with over ten detectives, i.e. mainly in towns with over 50,000 inhabitants, were transferred to the state criminal police.
 Local state criminal investigations divisions were henceforth not subordinated to the local state police commissioner.